History of women in the United Kingdom: Prostitution

 Bullough argues that prostitution in 18th-century Britain was a convenience to men of all social statuses, and economic necessity for many poor women, and was tolerated by society.
 The evangelical movement of the nineteenth century denounced the prostitutes and their clients as sinners, and denounced society for tolerating it.
 Prostitution, according to the values of the Victorian middle-class, was a horrible evil, for the young women, for the men, and for all of society.
 Parliament in the 1860s in the Contagious Diseases Acts ("CD") adopted the French system of licensed prostitution.
 The "regulationist policy" was to isolate, segregate, and control prostitution.
 The main goal was to protect working men, soldiers and sailors near ports and army bases from catching venereal disease.
 Young women officially became prostitutes and were trapped for life in the system.
 After a nationwide crusade led by Josephine Butler and the Ladies National Association for the Repeal of the Contagious Diseases Acts, Parliament repealed the acts and ended legalised prostitution.
 Butler became a sort of saviour to the girls she helped free.
 The age of consent for young women was raised from 12 to 16, undercutting the supply of young prostitutes who were in highest demand.
 The new moral code meant that respectable men dared not be caught.

 Work opportunities

-The rapid growth of factories opened jobbed opportunities for unskilled and semiskilled women and light industries, such as textiles, clothing, and food production.
+The rapid growth of factories created job opportunities for unskilled and semiskilled women in light industries, such as textiles, clothing, and food production.
 There was an enormous popular and literary interest, as well as scientific interest, in the new status of women workers.
 In Scotland St Andrews University pioneered the admission of women to universities, creating the Lady Licentiate in Arts (LLA), which proved highly popular.
 From 1892 Scottish universities could admit and graduate women and the numbers of women at Scottish universities steadily increased until the early 20th century.